ebl138/tic-tac-toe/README.md

 - The icons for the 'X' and 'O' were taken from [Font Awesome](https://fontawesome.com/)
 - The Love Maths README.md template was used as the basis for this README.md
+- I used the Balsamiq Mockups app to create the wireframe, a screenshot of which is clearly labelled under the Design section above

 ### Media